themanyone/whisper_dictation/README.md

     Go to the terminal's menu and select "Edit" or "Preferences".
     Look for the "Shortcuts" or "Keyboard" section.
     Find the entry for "Copy" or "Interrupt" and modify the keybinding from CTRL-Shift-C to CTRL-C. Do the same for CTRL-Shift-V, changing it to CTRL-V.
-    The interrupt or "stop scrip" hotkey will automatically be remapped from CTRL-C to Ctrl-Shift-C.
+    The interrupt or "stop script" hotkey will automatically be remapped from CTRL-C to Ctrl-Shift-C.
         Note: The exact steps may vary depending on your terminal emulator.
 Refer to the above link or help resources specific to your terminal emulator for more information.

 By following these steps, you will have swapped the behavior of the "break" or "stop script" Ctrl-C, and the copy, Ctrl-Shift-C hotkeys in the Linux terminal.

-Now we are ready to change `whisper_dictation.py` or `whisper_client.py` to use Ctrl-V paste instead of middle click.
+Now we are ready to change `whisper_cpp.py`, `whisper_dictation.py` or `whisper_client.py` to use Ctrl-V paste instead of middle click.
 Somewhere around line 144, change the line that says `pyautogui.middleClick()` to `pyautogui.hotkey('ctrl', 'v')`.

 **I want it to type slowly.** We would love to have it type text slowly, but typing has become unbearably-slow on sites like Twitter and Facebook.
 The theory is they are using JavaScript to restrict input from bots.
 But it's annoying to fast typists too.
 If you enjoy watching the sunset while it types one, letter, at, a, time on social media, you can change the code to use `pyautogui.typewrite(t, typing_interval)` for everything, and set a `typing_interval` to whatever speed you want.

-## Issues
+## JAX Issues (not applicable to whisper_cpp.py)

-**GPU memory usage.** According to [JAX documentation](https://jax.readthedocs.io/en/latest/gpu_memory_allocation.html), JAX preallocates around 75% of VRAM to reduce allocation overhead and memory fragmentation.
+**JAX GPU memory usage.** According to [JAX documentation](https://jax.readthedocs.io/en/latest/gpu_memory_allocation.html), JAX preallocates around 75% of VRAM to reduce allocation overhead and memory fragmentation.
 Configure JAX GPU usage through environment variables to save space.

 `export XLA_PYTHON_CLIENT_ALLOCATOR=platform` provides the smallest GPU footprint, 983MiB with `openai/whisper-small.en`.
 We noticed no performance penalty, and no memory fragmentation with this setting.
 Because Whisper Dictation only uses one compiled JAX process, and reuses it each time.
 Put in `~/.bashrc` or `~/.bash_profile` to make changes persistent.